1. How should I prepare a file for printing with you?

-In this example, if you wanted to print a 3.5” x 2” standard business card with image all the way to the edge, you would need to submit a file 3.75” x 2.25”.
+In this example, if you wanted to print a 3.5” x 2” standard business card with the image all the way to the edge, you would need to submit a file 3.75” x 2.25”.

 It is not practical to print the image exactly to the edge of your finished product.
-Instead, additional image area is printed past where the item will be trimmed.
+Instead, the additional image area is printed past where the item will be trimmed.